masaki-kleinkopf/tic-tac-toe/README.md

 # tic-tac-toe

 ## Introduction
-A sleek version of the classic game tic-tac-toe.
+A sleek version of the classic game, tic-tac-toe.

 ## Technologies